Jayani-N/FlagWars_Writeups/FlagWars 1.0/OSINT/Minas Birthday/file.md

-Challenge name:
+Challenge name: Mina's Birthday

-Challenge type:
+Challenge type: OSINT

 Description:
 Mina’s friends threw her a secret birthday scavenger hunt — she posted silly pictures and little lies about being “so forgetful” — but if you pay attention, Mina left breadcrumbs across her profile.
 The challenge is simple to state and tricky to finish: piece together Mina’s birthday and her favourite colour from scattered clues on her profile and posts, then submit the flag in the format

-Flag Format: flagwars{DD-MM-<color>}.
+Flag Format: flagwars{DD_Month_color}.

 user id: mina.memories_